Share this

 Blind Spots Between Yard Activity and Warehouse Operations

 Disconnected yard activity creates blind spots for warehouse operations.
 Inventory may be loaded, parked, or relocated without full awareness from internal teams.
+Paper and packaging operations, for example, manage high-SKU, high-velocity inventory across large yards where a single mislabeled or misdirected load can trigger reconciliation work across multiple shifts.
 These gaps make it harder to reconcile physical movements with planned activity, increasing the likelihood of loss, errors, or delayed investigations.

 Even strong warehouse operations miss problems when visibility breaks down, and inventory often pays the price.